chromatone/chromatone.center/theory/melody/study/index.md

 ---
 title: Melody study
-subtitle: What is melody and how can we understand it
+description: What is melody and how can we understand it
 date: 2021-12-01
 ---